Lockheed F-94 Starfire: F-94C

 The F-94C Starfire was extensively modified from the early F-94 variants.
-In fact, it was initially designated F-97, but it was ultimately decided to treat it as a new version of the F-94.
-USAF interest was lukewarm, so Lockheed funded development themselves, converting two F-94B airframes to YF-94C prototypes for evaluation.
-To improve performance, a completely new, much thinner wing was designed, along with a swept tail surface.
-The J33 engine was replaced with a more powerful Pratt & Whitney J48, a license-built version of the afterburning Rolls-Royce Tay, which dramatically increased power, producing a dry thrust of 6350 lbf and approximately 8750 lbf with afterburning.
-The fire control system was upgraded to the new Hughes E-5 with an AN/APG-40 radar in a much larger nose.
-The guns were removed and replaced with all-rocket armament consisting of four groups of six rockets in a ring around the nose.
-The rockets were carried in four panels that could be hinged upwards and outwards for ground reloading.
-In flight these rockets were normally hidden aft of four inwards-folding doors that surrounded the nose cone.
+In fact, it was initially designated F-97 before officials decided that it would be treated as a new version of the F-94 instead.
+At the time, USAF interest in the aircraft was allegedly lukewarm, thus Lockheed opted to fund development themselves, converting two F-94B airframes into YF-94C prototypes for evaluation.
+To improve performance, a completely new and much thinner wing was designed, along with a swept tail surface.
+The J33 engine was replaced with a more powerful Pratt & Whitney J48, a license-built version of the afterburning Rolls-Royce Tay, which dramatically increased power over the J33, producing a dry thrust of 6350 lbf and approximately 8750 lbf with afterburning.
+The fire control system was upgraded to the new Hughes E-5 with an AN/APG-40 radar, a change which required the use of a much larger nose.
+All of the guns were removed and replaced with all-rocket armament consisting of four groups of six rockets in a ring around the nose.
+These rockets were carried in four panels that could be hinged upwards and outwards for ground reloading.
+In flight, these rockets were normally hidden aft of four inwards-folding doors that surrounded the nose cone.
 According to Lockheed test pilot Tony LeVier, the F-94C was capable of supersonic flight in a steep dive with afterburner engaged.

 The F-94C was the only variant to be officially named Starfire.
 With time, the entire F-94 family has adopted the name.
 The first production F-94C aircraft were delivered in July 1951, 387 examples being delivered before May 1954.
 The largest problem discovered in service was the nose-mounted rockets, which blinded the crew with their smoke and fire.
-The most severe problem associated with firing the nose-mounted rockets was that the exhaust could cause a flameout of the jet engine, which could lead to loss of the aircraft.
+The most severe problem associated with firing the nose-mounted rockets was that the exhaust could cause a flameout of the jet engine, which could lead to the loss of the aircraft.
 After the 100th aircraft, mid-wing rocket pods were added to the leading edges, similar in concept to the previous gun pods, holding 12 rockets apiece and fitted with a frangible aerodynamic nose cap which was discarded when firing the rockets.
 Most of the time, the nose rockets were not fitted, and the mid-wing pod rockets were the sole armament.
 This version of the aircraft was extensively used within the Semi Automatic Ground Environment (SAGE) air defense system.

 F-94D

-An F-94D model was proposed as a single-seat fighter bomber, with bombs and rockets under the wings.
-A single prototype was built, but the model was not accepted for production.
-The prototype was later used as a testbed for the 20 mm (0.79 in) M61 Vulcan cannon subsequently used on the F-104 Starfighter and many others.
+An F-94D model was proposed as a single-seat fighter bomber, being armed with both bombs and rockets under the wings as well as eight nose-mounted machine guns.
+A single prototype was built, but the model was not ultimately accepted for production.
+The prototype was later used as a testbed for the 20 mm (0.79 in) M61 Vulcan cannon subsequently used on the Lockheed F-104 Starfighter and many other combat aircraft.